Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Dental Plaque Biofilms

 Plaque is a bacterial colony that is slimy and sticky.
 The bacteria in the plaque stick to the surface that they have colonized and to each other.
-The slime surrounding the bacteria is made of chemicals secreted by the bacteria themselves.
+The slime surrounding the bacteria is made of chemicals secreted by the organisms themselves.
 It's technically known as extracellular polymeric substance, or EPS.
 The slime protects the bacteria from attack by antibiotics, antimicrobial substances, and white blood cells.
-Rinsing the mouth out with water or mouthwash can remove planktonic (free-living) bacteria but not the bacteria living in the plaque.
+Rinsing the mouth out with water or mouthwash can remove planktonic (free-living) bacteria but not the ones living in the plaque.

 Immediately after a dental cleaning, chemicals in saliva called glycoproteins collect on surfaces in the mouth, forming a thin layer called a pellicle.
 The pellicle provides a suitable surface for bacterial attachment.
 Bacteria begin to form a colony on the pellicle shortly after its formation.
-Soon the bacteria begin production of slime, which contains long chains of carbohydrate molecules known as polysaccharides.
+Soon the organisms begin production of slime, which contains long chains of carbohydrate molecules known as polysaccharides.
 The plaque that forms absorbs calcium and phosphorus from saliva.

 A healthy mouth contains a different selection or a different proportion of bacteria in its plaque than an unhealthy mouth.
 People on a high-sugar diet have a higher number of acid-producing and acid-tolerant bacteria in their plaque, such as Streptococcus mutans and species of Lactobacillus.
 Streptococcus mutans is the main cause of tooth decay.